TomiG06/single-day-projects/README.md

 # single-day-projects
-A repository with projects built in a day
+A repository with small projects built in a day or so